22 February 2021

 There are a number of advantages to using an EBT, which include:

 - The assets held in an EBT are bankruptcy remote.
-This means should the company go bankrupt (or any analogous event occurs), the company’s creditors cannot gain access to these assets.
-Instead, the assets remain in the EBT to be used for the benefit of the beneficiaries, which can be very reassuring to beneficiaries.
-Usually, the company (and any group companies) are expressly excluded from benefit under the EBT.
+This means that, should the company go bankrupt (or any analogous event occurs), the company’s creditors cannot gain access to these assets.
+Instead, the assets remain in the EBT to be used for the benefit of the employees.
+Usually, the company (and any group companies) is expressly excluded from benefit under the EBT.

 - An EBT can be used to create an internal market in shares.
 This is particularly useful for private companies, where there is no ready market for shares which are forfeited or required to be sold by leavers.
 In an internal market, the trustees can acquire such shares (whether or not for consideration) and recycle them for future awards.

 - The use of an independent trustee.
 It is common for companies to appoint an independent third party, typically a professional trustee, to act as the trustee of an EBT.
-Since trustees are required to act in the interests of the beneficiaries, this can give comfort to beneficiaries that their interests are being looked after.
+Since trustees are required to act in the interests of the beneficiaries, the employees can gain comfort that their interests are being looked after.
 It also avoids potential conflicts of interest (real or perceived), which can arise if an entity related to the company acts as trustee.